European breakdown cover in Spain

 • 120 km/h on motorways

-For more information, please refer to our Driving in Spain guide.
+For more information, please refer to our speed limits in Spain article.

 Yes.
-If your car can’t be fixed within 8 hours, we’ll get you a replacement hire car, or money towards public transport or overnight accommodation.
+If we take your car to a garage for repairs, we’ll get you a replacement hire car, or money towards public transport or overnight accommodation.